plmercereau/tilehuria/README.md

 - set a progress system when generating the aoi's coordinates.
 To do so, estimate the number of tiles from the aoi boundaries and the zoom levels
 - ?
 Are zoom levels really part of the aoi or the tile set?
 - if format=png and quality=100 then don't run the image transformation when generating the mbtiles file
+- what png compression means?
+How does it work?
+See https://sharp.pixelplumbing.com/api-output#png
 - edit new/existing aoi:
   - zoom levels
   - source: import from file